This is the cake I made for Christmas 3 years ago. Since Christmas is near, I think it is the proper time to finally post the recipe 😀 .

 - 3 tablespoons of cold pressed coconut oil

 - 1 teaspoon of vanilla extract or the seeds of a 1/2 vanilla bean

 Again, depending on the performance of your blender you might need to split in two the ingredients for a better blending.
 I use the vanilla cream in two layers anyway.
-With my Vitamix Pro 300 I do not encounter such issue and I am able to blend well all the ingredients at once, but with my previous blender I couldn’t do that without needing more liquid which I do not desire.
+With my high-performance blender I do not encounter such issue and I am able to blend well all the ingredients at once, but with my previous blender I couldn’t do that without needing more liquid which I do not desire.
 More liquid means more coconut oil needed to be used so the cream can harden nicely without forming ice.
 Too much coconut oil is not healthy.

 So mix all the ingredients of vanilla cream (or each half of the ingredients).
 Pour the first layer of the vanilla cream into a 7 inch stainless steel cake pan with removable bottom and placed it in the freezer for a slight hardening.

 Before pouring the second layer of vanilla cream, put a layer of sour cherries without seeds.
 I used aprox 300gr (10.5oz) of sour cherries.
 Pour the second layer of vanilla cream and place the cake in the freezer to harden.

 - 50gr (1.8oz) cacao butter melted in bain-marie

 - 1 tablespoon of medjool date paste (or to taste)

 - 1/4 teaspoon of vanilla extract or the seeds of 1-inch of vanilla bean